 In the present time, there are many serious swordsmiths in Japan.
 I am a good friend of two of them.
 One is Mr. Yoshihara Yoshindo (吉原義人), and the other is Mr. Yamamura Tsunahiro (山村綱廣).
 I met them when we were in our 20s, still single.

 I met Mr. Yoshihara at one of the sword meetings I attended with my father.
 That was in the early 1970s.
 Since then, we have encountered each other at different sword gatherings here and there.
 His son, Yoshihara Yoshikazu (吉原義一), is also a well-known swordsmith.
 His grandson also decided to be a swordsmith.
 Naturally, my friend Yoshihara was very excited to train him.
 Whenever we meet at the different sword meetings, he often tell me fascinating stories.
 Here are some of them.

 Mr. Yoshihara once had an apprentice from a Middle Eastern country who was sent by his king.
 The apprentice lived in Yoshihara‘s house with other Japanese apprentices.
 He was a very quiet good apprentice and had no problem with food, and he ate Japanese food with other Japanese apprentices.

 Mr. Yoshihara also told me that a king from a European country once visited his studio.
-The king gave Yoshihara his photo with his autograph as a gift.
+The king gave Yoshihara his photo with his autograph on it as a gift.
 Another story was that a famous Hollywood movie director ordered some swords and visited his house.
 It seems that it was about the same time I ordered him a sword for myself.
 The photo below is my sword made by him at that time.

 Yamamura-kun (we put “kun” at the end for male friends and “san” for female friends) and I were students at Mori Sensei‘s sword class together.
 He was the top student; I was almost the last.
 He is the direct line of Goro Nyudo Masamune (五郎入道正宗), the 24th generation.
 He now has a studio near Kamakura Station.
 But back then, he had a store almost in front of the Hachiman-gu Shrine (八幡宮) in Kamakura.